 This course develops competency in global learning and an understanding of different perspectives related to cross-cultural diversity.
 Students develop an understanding of world cultures and global issues on campus and through study abroad immersion in a host country.
-Prerequisites: (Test scores or ENG 090 or ENG 091 or higher)
+Prerequisites: (Test scores or ENG 090 or ENG 091 or EAP 093 or higher)